khalid-naami/khalid-naami.github.io/blog/2026-04-18-how-to-trade-zero-gamma.md

 # How To Trade Zero Gamma: The Ultimate Volatility Pivot

-In quantitative finance, there is one invisible line on the chart that commands more respect than any moving average or Fibonacci retracement.
-It is the **Zero Gamma Line**.
+There is one invisible line on every professional's chart that dictates the entire market regime: the **Zero Gamma Line**.
+This is the "Gamma Flip"—the exact pivot point where the market shifts from calm stability to absolute chaos.
+If you don't know where this line is, you don't know the true risk of your portfolio.

 Often referred to as the \"Gamma Flip,\" this is the exact price level where the aggregate options market shifts from a state of calm stability to a state of chaotic volatility.
 Knowing how to trade this specific level provides a massive mathematical edge.